BotanyHunter/MrBayes/README.md

 Place all files on which you would like to run MrBayes (in nexus format) into the directory.
 The file extensions must be ".nex".

-To only run MrBayes on a particular subset of taxa, create a file in the MrBayes directory with the following format:
+To only run MrBayes on a particular subset of taxa, create a file in the MrBayes directory with the following format with, of course, the names being those specimens to be included and the number being from 1 to the number to be included:

     translate
     1 taxa_name_1